Meta-Neighborhoods: Method

+\paragraph{Initialization of the Dictionary} Since we use similarity-based attention function $\omega$ in \eqref{inner_loop_feature_space}, we would like to initialize the key $k_j$ to have a similar distribution to $z_i=\mu_\theta(x_i)$, otherwise, $k_j$ cannot receive useful training signal at early training steps.
+To simplify the initialization, we follow \cite{gidaris2018dynamic} to remove the non-linear function (e.g. ReLU) at the end of $\mu_\theta$ so that features extracted by $\mu_{\theta}$ are approximately Gaussian distributed.
+With this modification, we can simply initialize $k_j$ with Gaussian distribution.

+\paragraph{Cosine-similarity Based Classification} Since the model $f_\phi$ is finetuned using the learned dictionary in the inner loop, the quality of the dictionary has a significant impact on final performance.
+Typical neural network classifiers employ dot product to compute the logits, where the magnitude and direction could both affect the results.
+Therefore, the model needs to learn both the magnitude and the direction of $k_j$.
+To alleviate the training difficulty, we eliminate the influence of magnitude by using a cosine similarity classifier, where only the direction of $k_j$ can affect the computation of logits.
+Cosine similarity classifiers have been adopted to replace dot product classifiers for few-shot learning \cite{gidaris2018dynamic,chen2018a} and robust classification \cite{yang2018robust}.

-We begin by deriving Meta-Neighborhoods as a direct generalization of kNN.
-Suppose that one is given a training dataset $\mathcal{D} = \{(x_i, y_i)\}_{i=1}^N$ of input data/output response pairs, where $x_i \in \R^d$ and $y_i \in \R^{n_o}$.
-In a regression task where $n_o=1$, the standard view of kNN is as follows.
-First, aggregate the $k$-nearest neighbors of a point $x \in \R^d$,
+\paragraph{Relationship to KNN} Below, we show that Meta-Neighborhoods can be derived as a direct generalization of KNN under a multi-task learning framework.
+Considering a regression task where the regression target is a scalar, the standard view of KNN is as follows.
+First, aggregate the $k$-nearest neighbors of a query $\tilde{x_i}$ from the training set $\mathcal{D}$ as $\bN(\tilde{x_i})=\{(x_j, y_j)\}_{j=1}^k \subset \mathcal{D}$.
+Then, predict an average of the responses in the neighborhood: $\hat{y} = \frac{1}{k} \sum_{j=1}^k y_j$.